pfloos/QUESTDB/README.md

 **📌 See the accompanying paper:**
 [**The QUEST database of highly-accurate excitation energies**]()
-  P.F Loos, M. Boggio-Pasqua,A. Blondel, F. Lipparini, and D. Jacquemin,
+  P.F Loos, M. Boggio-Pasqua, A. Blondel, F. Lipparini, and D. Jacquemin,
   *J. Chem.
 Theory Comput.* (submitted).

 ---